Welcome to the Nelson County Historical Society

 - Messages should be received at least one week prior to the requested date to visit.
 You will receive an email confirmation that information to assist with your inquiry is located in our holdings and the date and time of your appointment from the staff.

-- It is important to give as much information about your inquiry so that we may assemble the files for review.
+- It is important to give as much information as possible about your inquiry so that we may assemble the files for review.
 Access to society files at the Nelson Memorial Library is restricted until the library reopens at an yet to be determined date.

 - Social distancing and masks are required while in the building.